-Do not plead guilty to traffic violations tickets.
+Do not plead guilty to traffic violation tickets.
 You can do something about it.

 Too often, people receive a traffic ticket and view it as a minor annoyance.
 Then they simply mail in payment for the fine.
 By doing so, these people are pleading guilty to the violation without even attempting to negotiate a better deal.
 Do not fall into this trap.
 Traffic violations in Central New York can have painful consequences: